In first full day in office, Biden tackles multiple crises

 Psaki on Thursday declined to say whether Biden had an opinion on eliminating the Senate filibuster, which could make his priorities easier to pass but would significantly alter the chamber where Biden served for 36 years.

-Despite Biden’s appeals for unity, Republicans are already citing objections to many of his initial plans — including an ambitious overhaul of the nation’s immigration system — and are widely expected to object to portions of his COVID relief bill.
+Despite Biden’s appeals for unity, Republicans are already citing objections to many of his initial plans – including an ambitious overhaul of the nation’s immigration system – and are widely expected to object to portions of his covid relief bill.

 While Trump’s administration yielded the expedited production of a coronavirus vaccine, Biden’s clearly has some catching up to do.
 Trump initially downplayed the virus, diminished his administration’s health experts, mocked actions like mask-wearing and left much of the pandemic response to the states.